Tech-assisted COVID-19 tracking is having some issues

 Wolfrum said she’s doubtful that the app will be useful, both because of people's wariness and its poor performance.
 She gave it a bad review on Google’s app store after it failed to notice lengthy shopping trips she made one weekend to Walmart and Target stores.

 North Dakota is now looking at starting a second app based on the Apple-Google technology.
-“It was rushed to market,” because of the urgent need, Vern Dosch, the state’s contact tracing facilitator, told KFYR-TV in Bismarck.
+The existing app “was rushed to market, because of the urgent need, Vern Dosch, the state’s contact tracing facilitator, told KFYR-TV in Bismarck.
 “We knew that it wouldn’t be perfect.”

 The ACLU is taking a more measured approach to the Apple and Google method, which will use Bluetooth wireless technology to automatically notify people about potential COVID-19 exposure without revealing anyone's identity to the government.